moliver28/research-handbook/content/handbook/product/product-principles.md

 - It is ok to release functionality to SaaS first, as long as the solution is applicable for self-managed too.
 - While a feature can be enabled first on SaaS via a [feature flag](../product-development-flow/feature-flag-lifecycle/_index.md) or setting, the underlying implementation must also exist, although disabled, on self-managed.

 In line with our [SaaS-first](#saas-first) principle, some features may be released on SaaS to gain operational experience and apply learnings prior to recommending and supporting customers using it.
-Features would be present of self-managed codebase but are disabled until General Availability.
+Features would be present on self-managed codebase but are disabled until General Availability.

 For functionality where implementation may be especially challenging without cloud services, for example with AI, self-managed functionality may be dependent on an underlying SaaS service.
 This allows us to provide end users the same capabilities regardless of deployment type, and not overly constrain our feature set or impose significant operational complexities on each deployment.
 Product managers need to be aware that this may impact the adoption of these features, as not all customers may be willing or able to leverage underlying SaaS services, such as air-gapped deployments.